 Following the initial response and on receipt of a death notification for a child not normally resident in Norfolk, the CDOP administrator should make contact with their counterpart for the area where the child is normally resident.
 An agreement should then be reached on who should take the on-going responsibility for the review.
 Liaison should occur between the relevant designated professionals to inform this decision making.

-Should a child normally resident in Norfolk die elsewhere in the UK it is expected that contact will be made with the Norfolk CDOP administrator by the Board for the area in which the child died.
+- Should a child normally resident in Norfolk die elsewhere in the UK it is expected that contact will be made with the Norfolk CDOP administrator by the local CDOP manager for the area in which the child died.
 Information will be obtained as to the rapid response that has already been undertaken by that area and of the circumstances of the death.
-A decision will be made by the CDOP administrator in conjunction with the designated professional and the other Board regarding the transfer of review of the case to Norfolk.
+A decision will be made by the CDOP administrator in conjunction with the designated professional and the other partnership regarding the transfer of review of the case to Norfolk.
 The CDOP administrator should make the necessary arrangements to obtain the relevant records and paperwork from the other Board.

-In some circumstances reviews may be undertaken jointly by both Boards in which case, feeding back the results of the reviews to the parents/carers should be carefully coordinated.
+- In some circumstances reviews may be undertaken jointly by both CDOPs in which case, feeding back the results of the reviews to the parents/carers should be carefully coordinated.

-Should a child normally resident in Norfolk die abroad the NSCB will be reliant on any professionals becoming aware of this death to notify the CDOP administrator.
+- Should a child normally resident in Norfolk die abroad the NSCP will be reliant on any professionals becoming aware of this death to notify the CDOP administrator.
 Decisions will be reached on a case by case basis by the designated doctor for child deaths or designated professional as to how the reviews for these children should proceed.
-Relevant professionals should make efforts through the normal channels to obtain information from foreign authorities as to the circumstances of the death and feedback to the rapid response/child death review process via the CDOP administrator.
+Relevant professionals should make efforts through the normal channels to obtain information from foreign authorities as to the circumstances of the death and feedback to the child death review process via the CDOP administrator.

-In the case of the death of a looked after child, the LSCB for the area of the local authority looking after the child should exercise lead responsibility for conducting the child death review, involving other LSCBs with an interest or whose local agencies have had involvement as appropriate.
+- In the case of the death of a looked after child, the safeguarding partnership for the area of the local authority looking after the child should exercise lead responsibility for conducting the child death review, involving other LSCPs with an interest or whose local agencies have had involvement as appropriate.

 4.5.
 Consideration of transplanting organs